mfgustavo/glompo/docs/installation.rst

    pip install .[cma, checkpointing]

-To install GloMPO with all extra requirements:
+To install GloMPO with all (publicly available) extra requirements:

 .. code-block:: bash